Vyral/base-template/_posts/2018-10-31-a-few-different-benefits-of-selling-your-home-in-the-fall.md

 {% include youtube.html %}

-I’ve been getting some calls lately from clients who are wondering whether it’s a better idea for them to sell now or wait until spring.&nbsp;
+<p style="text-align: center;"><em>I’ve been getting some calls lately from clients who are wondering whether it’s a better idea for them to sell now or wait until spring.&nbsp;</em></p>

 **First of all, our fall market is doing very well.** We currently have about 275 pending sales, which is up quite a bit from what we saw last year.&nbsp;